Published On: Apr 26 2013 09:02:00 PM CDTUpdated On: Apr 29 2016 01:00:00 AM CDT

 1968: The rock musical "Hair" opens on Broadway.
 The show was controversial for its profanity, its depiction of the use of illegal drugs, its treatment of sexuality, its irreverence for the American flag, and its nude scene.
 Featuring songs such as "Hair," "Aquarius/Let the Sunshine In" and "Good Morning Starshine," the production ran for four years and 1,750 performances before closing on July 1, 1972.

 1967: Rapper, music producer and actor Master P, best known for songs such as "I Miss My Homies," "I Got the Hook Up," "Make 'Em Say Uhh!" and "Souljas," is born Percy Robert Miller Sr. in New Orleans, Louisiana.

 1967: Aretha Franklin's "Respect" is released.
 Her version of the song, written and originally recorded by Otis Redding in 1965, would eventually hit No. 1 on both the U.S. Billboard Hot 100 singles chart and the R&B Singles chart.

 1958: Actress Eve Plumb, best known for playing Jan Brady on the TV sitcom "The Brady Bunch," is born in Burbank, California.

 1958: Actress Michelle Pfeiffer, best known for movies such as "Scarface," "The Fabulous Baker Boys," "Dangerous Liaisons," "Batman Returns," "The Witches of Eastwick" and "Dangerous Minds," is born in Santa Ana, Calif.
 She received Oscar nominations for her roles in "The Fabulous Baker Boys," "Dangerous Liaisons" and "Love Field."

 1957: Daniel Day-Lewis, the only actor to have won three Academy Awards for Best Actor, is born in London, England.
 Day-Lewis won Oscars for his performances in "My Left Foot," "There Will Be Blood" and "Lincoln," and was also nominated for "Gangs of New York" and "In the Name of the Father."
 His other movies include "The Last of the Mohicans," "The Age of Innocence," "The Crucible" and "Nine."

 1955: Actress Kate Mulgrew, best known for her TV roles on "Star Trek: Voyager" and "Ryan's Hope," is born in Dubuque, Iowa.

-1954: Comedian and actor Jerry Seinfeld, best known for the 1990s sitcom "Seinfeld," is born in Brooklyn, N.Y.
+1954: Comedian and actor Jerry Seinfeld, best known for the 1990s sitcom "Seinfeld," is born in Brooklyn, New York.
 Seinfeld won an Emmy for the show and was also nominated another 12 times over its run.